Bachelor level course in Physical Geography at Marburg University

 Course features

-The instructors will set up a digital meeting room for the official duration of the course on a weekly basis (Wednesdays, 10:15 - 14:00, starting 22.4.2020).
+This course runs on a weekly basis (Mondays, 14:15 - 15:45, starting 21.10.2024).
 Course units will consist of one topic (see table below), different ways of their practical application in R and an exercise for applying your new skills.
 The topics will be presented as online readers, screencasts, videos or collections of blog posts and examples of other researchers.
-You can do the exercises at your own pace and we will discuss them on the following Wednesday.
+You can do the exercises at your own pace and we will discuss them in the subsequent session.

-Organizational matters and further details will be discussed during our first digital kick-off session, for which all participants (those who joined the course via MARVIN) will be invited by email.
+Organizational matters and further details can be found here and will be discussed during our first kick-off session.

 Course overview